SearchCz/securify/README.md

 None of these situations necessarily requires an alarm, but each may warrant awareness depending on your priorities, the current state of your home, and how long the condition has persisted.

-Securify continuously interprets the home’s condition so that you can decide what deserves your attention.
+Securify continuously interprets the home’s condition so that you can direct your attention where it is needed.

 ---